chirpy2605/voron/V0/Yavoth/README.md

 ## CAD:

-When it is out of Beta.
+BETA v2 CAD is available.
+Please don't publish Mods for this toolhead until it is released from BETA!

 ## Assembly: